 Can I Sue if I Signed an Arbitration Agreement?

 In some instances, you may be able to sue if you signed a valid arbitration agreement.
-While courts generally favor arbitration agreements, they will allow you to file a lawsuit if you didn't understand your rights or your claims fall outside of the scope of the arbitration provision.
+While courts generally favor arbitration agreements, they will allow you to file a lawsuit if either you didn't understand your rights or your claims fall outside the arbitration provision's scope.
 Establishing this, however, can be a challenge.

 What Is Arbitration?

-Arbitration is a way to resolve a dispute without having to go to court.
-Generally, arbitration is an alternative dispute resolution procedure in which the parties agree to submit their dispute to an impartial third party (the arbitrator) who makes a binding decision.
-An agreement to arbitrate a claim is called, unsurprisingly, an arbitration agreement.
+Arbitration is a way to resolve a legal issue or legal claim without going to court.
+Generally, arbitration is an alternative dispute resolution (ADR) procedure in which the parties agree to submit their dispute to an impartial third party (the arbitrator) who makes a binding decision.
+An agreement to arbitrate a claim is called an arbitration agreement.

 Arbitrations have several characteristics: